CNES/S1Tiling/docs/use.rst

       Default value is set to nearest neighbor interpolation (nn) to keep compatibilty with previous results By the way linear method could be more interesting.
-      Note that the bco method is not currently supported
+      Note that the bco method is not currently supported.

       .. _Processing.tiles:
   * - ``tiles``, ``tiles_list_in_file``